-Just like your pet or car, you’ll need to care for your Surface Pro, Surface Book, Surface Laptop device as well, so as to avoid needlessly visiting the vet clinic, or car mechanic workshop or in this case, an authorized Surface device repair shop, thereby saving yourself a couple of extra bucks and time too.
-In this post, we will share some helpful tips to clean & care for your Windows 10 powered Surface device.
+Just like your pet or car, you’ll need to care for your Surface Pro, Surface Book, or Surface Laptop device as well so as to avoid needlessly visiting the vet clinic, or car mechanic workshop, or in this case, an authorized Surface device repair shop, thereby saving yourself a couple of extra bucks and time too.
+In this post, we will share some helpful tips to clean & care for your Windows-powered Surface device.

 Tips to clean your Surface device

 The areas we will be covering useful tips on, as prescribed by Microsoft, is listed as follows: